pluvial/svelte-adapter-deno/README.md

 ### out

 The directory to build the server to.
-It defaults to `build` — i.e. `deno run --allow-env --allow-read --allow-net build/index.js` would start the server locally after it has been created.
+It defaults to `build` — i.e. `deno run --allow-env --allow-read --allow-net build/server.js` would start the server locally after it has been created.

+### serverFile

+You can provide your own server file and use `build/handler.js` to handle sveltekit requests. if this option not provided, `build/server.js` will be created

 ### precompress